Disney’s Animal Kingdom Quick Service Dining Guide

 It’s located on the pathway toward the DINOSAUR attraction.
 They also have a lounge area offering cocktails, wine, and beer.

 The menu at this quick service is similar to what you would expect in any theme park.
 There are burgers, chicken nuggets, and a shrimp plate.
 Those looking for a vegan option might elect to order an Impossible burger.

-Impossible has become Disney’s choice vegan burger within the last year or so, and I have been really pleased with my experiences.
-I recently shared one I had for dinner in my Grand Floridian Cafe review.
+Impossible has become Disney’s choice vegan burger within the last year, and I have been pleased with my experiences.
+I recently had one for dinner at the Grand Floridian Cafe.